 The Apple AirPods Max Wireless and the Beats Solo Pro Wireless have different strengths and depending on your usage, you may prefer one over the other.
 While both headphones are very well-built, the Apple are more comfortable, have a virtual surround feature, and block out more ambient noise.
 They also have a standby feature to help conserve battery life when they aren't being used and exhibit lower audio latency on iOS and Android.
 However, the Beats have a more neutral sound profile and their fit is more stable.

 The Bose 700 Headphones Wireless are slightly better headphones for commute and travel than the Apple AirPods Max Wireless.
-While both over-ears have a similarly warm sound profile and offer an outstanding ANC feature, the Bose are more comfortable, feel better-built, and have a better performing integrated mic.
+While both over-ears have a similarly warm sound profile, have a great build quality, and offer an outstanding ANC feature, the Bose are more comfortable, and have a better performing integrated mic.
 You can also control their ANC via their companion app and they can be paired with up to two devices at a time.
 However, the Apple have lower latency on iOS and Android.

 The Sony WH-1000XM3 Wireless are better headphones than the Apple AirPods Max Wireless.
 The Sony are more comfortable, come with a better case, and have a more stable fit.
 They also have a better noise isolation performance and you can tweak their sound via the graphic EQ found in the Sony | Headphones Connect app.
 However, the Apple have an H1 chip which makes it easier to seamlessly pair with other Apple products.
 They also charge up in less time and have a standby mode to help conserve battery life.